 “Because we have the opportunity to be with kids on a full-time basis, we take what we do in our regular programs and go beyond to include academics and core competencies.
-We take it all a step further and do and experience everything that we are learning,” Jenna says.
+We take it all a step further and do and experience everything we are learning,” Jenna says.
 Parents agree that the lived, firsthand experience makes concepts stick.
-“My son will explain what he learned for 15 to 30 minutes, rather than stating, ‘We learned about gravity’,” a parent said, “It’s not just a concept.
+“My son will explain what he learned for 15 to 30 minutes, rather than stating, ‘We learned about gravity,'” a parent said, “It’s not just a concept.
 He can explain why gravity is helpful, why it’s not.
-Its all so hands-on, they actually measure foot tracks and pattern out the weather, and my son can then do those things on his own.”
+It’s all so hands-on, they actually measure foot tracks and pattern out the weather, and my son can then do those things on his own.”

 The observed benefits of a small class (maximum 12 kids with 2 instructors) are that kids are truly seen and accepted where they are, they have a solid attachment to instructors, and deep, caring relationships with others in the group.
-As one parent put it, “With school being out right now, my younger son in kindergarten is not missing school and doesn’t want to go back, but my son in Forest Learners is asking constantly when he can go back to school, which really says something about how awesome the program is.”
+As one parent put it, “With school being out right now, my younger son in kindergarten is not missing school and doesn’t want to go back, but my son in Forest Learners is constantly asking when he can go back to school, which says something about how awesome the program is.”

-The program is set up with Mondays and Thursdays completely outside in the forests at Rice Lake in North Vancouver and Tuesdays partially indoors at a Nature House at Maplewood Flats, also in North Vancouver.
+The program is set up with Mondays and Thursdays entirely outside in the forests at Rice Lake in North Vancouver and Tuesdays partially indoors at a Nature House at Maplewood Flats, also in North Vancouver.
 “Access to an indoor space on Tuesday allows us to bring our outdoor experiences into lessons inside.
 We make a journal note, write a story about what we saw, draw a picture, or do research on a cool frog or eggs we found”, Jenna says, “and we still have our morning game and snack and story on the indoor day.
 We focus on academics for the morning piece, have lunch, and then spend the rest of the day outside.”

 Question & Answer